jeanslack/Videomass/features.md

 - Playlists can be indexed to download only the files you are interested in.
 - Ability to enable/disable the SSL certificate.
 - Ability to embed thumbnail in audio file.
-- Add metadata to file.
+- Can include the origin metadata to files.
 - Ability to set preferred subtitles.
 - Ability to include IDs in filenames.
-- Ability to restrict file names.
+- Ability to restrict filenames to only ASCII characters.
 - Ability to set alternative downloaders such as aria2c, avconv, axel, curl, ffmpeg, httpie, wget.
+- Ability to specify a proxy server.
+- Various options provided for geo restriction.
+- Login using authentication possible (e.g. username/password and video password).
+- Easy and friendly access via cookies.
+- and more...